MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/extendoperator.md

 1. Column names noted by `extend` that already exist in the input are removed and appended as their new calculated values.
-1. Column names noted by `extend` that do not exist in the input are appended as their new calculated values.
+1. Column names noted by `extend` that don't exist in the input are appended as their new calculated values.

 > [!NOTE]